valkey-io/valkey-doc/topics/distlock.md

 ## The Redlock Algorithm

-In the distributed version of the algorithm we assume we have N Valkey masters.
+In the distributed version of the algorithm we assume we have N Valkey primaries.
 Those nodes are totally independent, so we don’t use replication or any other implicit coordination system.
 We already described how to acquire and release the lock safely in a single instance.
 We take for granted that the algorithm will use this method to acquire and release the lock in a single instance.
-In our examples we set N=5, which is a reasonable value, so we need to run 5 Valkey masters on different computers or virtual machines in order to ensure that they’ll fail in a mostly independent way.
+In our examples we set N=5, which is a reasonable value, so we need to run 5 Valkey primaries on different computers or virtual machines in order to ensure that they’ll fail in a mostly independent way.

 In order to acquire the lock, the client performs the following operations: